 Consider Using a Desensitizing Gel

-This being said, this doesn’t actually protect during teeth whitening.
+This being said, this doesn’t actuallyprotect during teeth whitening.
 All it does is protect you from the effects.
-You might still feel irritation or inflammation once the desensitizing gel wears off.
-We’d again recommend talking to your dentist before going with this route since long-term exposure to bleaching agents could lead to gum disease or permanent damage.
+You might still feel gum irritation or inflammation once the desensitizing gel wears off.
+We’d again recommend talking to your dentist before going with this route since long-term exposure to a whitening agent could lead to gum disease or permanent damage.

 It's more often a better idea to use a desensitizing gel as an extra measure, then still take other steps to make sure that bleaching agents don't contact your gums at all.